pkg-tool/vibro/docs/src/languages/ruby.md

 ## Setting up `rubocop` LSP

 Rubocop has unsafe autocorrection disabled by default.
-We can tell Zed to enable it by adding the following to your `settings.json`:
+We can tell Vector to enable it by adding the following to your `settings.json`:

 ```json [settings]
 {